DEMONNN69/neurobridge-harsh/project_context_documentation.md

 ## 📊 Data Structure for ML Analysis

-The frontend now sends comprehensive data perfect for ML processing:
+The frontend now sends comprehensive data perfect for ML processing **ONLY ONCE** at the end:

 ```typescript
 {